Cybervault-1/cybersecurity-portfolio1/02-splunk-siem-lab/case-01-brute-force-detection/README.md

 password still was not enough to get in.
 Neither was in place.

-What made this worse is that the attacker came back five days later and got in again through the same route — meaning the first incident was never properly fixed.
+What made this worse is that the attacker came back five days later and got in again through the same route, meaning the first incident was never properly fixed.
 By the time the second breach was detected the attacker had already reached the domain controller and the backup server, which puts the entire organisation at risk.